rtoy/f2cl/src/NOTES.md

       ex-dembo4, ex-dembo7, ex-maratos, ex-paviani2, ex-undefexa,
       ex-weaponas

-o Support the following types of implied-do loops in DATA statements.
+* Support the following types of implied-do loops in DATA statements.
   These are from hs109.f and tp383mod.f:

       DATA X/NX*0.0D0/